-Our co-founder Dr. David Schaffer, pioneered the use of directed evolution to create improved AAV capsids for use as gene therapy vectors at U.C.
-Berkeley over 20 years ago.
-Since the company's founding in 2013, we have developed and industrialized our Therapeutic Vector Evolution Platform to invent targeted and evolved vectors for use in human therapeutic products.
-In addition to the foundational libraries we in-licensed from U.C.
-Berkeley, we have created over 30 new libraries, which comprise approximately one billion proprietary synthetic capsid sequences.
-In addition, we have developed significant experience in performing Therapeutic Vector Evolution programs in NHPs, with over 14 capsid selections completed to date.
-We believe this will help us to develop product candidates to address a broad swath of diseases in rare and large patient populations, including those other gene therapies cannot address.
+Since the company's founding in 2013, we have developed and industrialized our Therapeutic Vector Evolution Platform to invent customized and evolved vectors for use in human therapeutic products.
+In addition, we have developed significant experience in performing Therapeutic Vector Evolution programs in NHPs, with over 15 capsid selections completed to date.
+We have patent applications and issued patents covering hundreds of proprietary, unique AAV capsid vectors.
+We believe these proprietary customized vectors will give us significant competitive advantages to develop product candidates for a broad range of large market and rare disease patient populations, including those other genetic medicines cannot address.

-Diverse Libraries of Synthetic Capsid Sequences
+Diverse Sub-Libraries of Synthetic Capsid Sequences

-Each library results from the application of a different genetic diversification methodology, such as variable loop mutagenesis, random peptide insertion, random point mutagenesis, DNA shuffling and ancestral reconstruction, and is also defined by its starting material (AAV capsid gene sequences).
-We also apply bioinformatics, emerging technologies, and experience and know-how resulting from previous discovery programs to continually improve and expand our libraries and improve our ability to select customized targeted and evolved vectors.
+Each sub-library results from the application of a different genetic diversification methodology, such as variable loop mutagenesis, random peptide insertion, random point mutagenesis, DNA shuffling, and ancestral reconstruction, and is also defined by its starting material (AAV capsid gene sequences).
+We also apply bioinformatics, emerging technologies, experience and know-how resulting from previous discovery programs to continually improve and expand our libraries and improve our ability to invent customized and evolved vectors.

-We believe the size and diversity of our proprietary synthetic capsid libraries represent a differentiating competitive advantage for us in the field of gene therapy.
+We believe the size and diversity of our proprietary synthetic capsid libraries represent a differentiating competitive advantage for us in the field of genetic medicines.